-Lower School Lunch - Students in Lower School (Kindergarten and Grades 1-4) are assigned to lunch tables on a monthly, rotating basis.
-Faculty members supervise lunch to help maintain a pleasant atmosphere.
-A recess period is given at the end of lunch.
+Lower School Lunch - Students in Lower School (Grades 1-3) are assigned to lunch tables on a monthly, rotating basis, at a 3'5" physical distance.
+Faculty/staff supervise lunch to help maintain a pleasant atmosphere.
+A recess period is given at the beginning or end of lunch, outdoors if 30 degrees or warmer.